 There are three purposes for this notice.
 First, people who may be affected by activities in floodplains and those with an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
-Commenters are encouraged to offer alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
 Second, an adequate public notice program can be an important public educational tool.
 The dissemination of information and request for public comments about floodplains can facilitate and enhance federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
 Third, as a matter of fairness, when the federal government determines it will participate in actions taking place in floodplains, it must inform those who may be put at greater or continued risk.

-Written comments must be received by the San Bernardino County Community Development and Housing Department at the following address on or before January 28, 2026.
-San Bernardino County, Community Development and Housing Department, 560 East Hospitality Lane, Suite 200, San Bernardino, California, Attention Becky Sanabria, Housing Development Manager.
+Written comments must be received by the San Bernardino County Community Development and Housing Department at the following address on or before February 2, 2026: San Bernardino County, Community Development and Housing Department, 560 East Hospitality Lane, Suite 200, San Bernardino, California, Attention Becky Sanabria, Housing Development Manager.
 Telephone calls should be made to Becky Sanabria, Housing Development Manager, at (909) 382-3995, between 7:30 a.m. and 5:30 p.m.
 Monday through Thursday, and between 7:30 a.m. and 4:30 p.m. on Fridays.

 A full description of the project may also be reviewed between 7:30 a.m. and 5:30 p.m.
-Monday through Thursday, and between 7:30 a.m. and 4:30 p.m. on Fridays at 560 East Hospitality Lane, Suite 200, San Bernardino, California and cdh.sbcounty.gov.
-Comments may also be submitted via email to Rebecca.Sanabria@cdh.sbcounty.gov.
+Monday through Thursday, and between 7:30 a.m. and 4:30 p.m. on Fridays at 560 East Hospitality Lane, Suite 200, San Bernardino, California and cdh.sbccounty.gov Comments may also be submitted via email to [Rebecca.Sanabria@cdh.sbccounty.gov](mailto:Rebecca.Sanabria@cdh.sbccounty.gov).

-Date: 01/12/2026
+Date: 1/27/2026